cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Link_Layer_Discovery_Protocol/_index.md

 author: Unknown
 weight: 119
 pageID: 8362650
+aliases:
+ - /old/Link_Layer_Discovery_Protocol.html
 ---
 # Link Layer Discovery Protocol

-<span id="src-8362650_indexterm-66B04A14C76A452C142BE8B5F60D6C1F">The
-</span>`lldpd`<span id="src-8362650_indexterm-C706EDBC6C37CDB3537221998F2785AE">
-daemon implements the IEEE802.1AB
-(</span><span id="src-8362650_indexterm-20A50142E364822419513BBD631DF4AB">Link
-Layer Discovery Protocol, or </span>LLDP) standard.
+The `lldpd` daemon implements the IEEE802.1AB (Link Layer Discovery Protocol, or LLDP) standard.
 LLDP enables you to know which ports are neighbors of a given port.
 By default, `lldpd` runs as a daemon and is started at system boot. `lldpd` command line arguments are placed in `/etc/default/lldpd`. `lldpd` configuration options are placed in `/etc/lldpd.conf` or under `/etc/lldpd.d/`.

 For more details on the command line arguments and config options, see `man lldpd(8)`.